nh-server/Kurisu/cogs/assistance-cmds/serial.switch.md

 The serial can also be found near the bottom of the switch as shown in the embeded image.

-Use your serial alongside the `.ssnc` command in <#261581918653513729> to check if you switch is patched or not.
+Use your serial alongside the `.ssnc` command in <#261581918653513729> to check if your switch is patched or not.